sanidhya-mitra/Amazon-PowerBI-Dashboard-Project/README.md

 ---
 <div align="center">
 Thank you for taking the time to explore the Amazon Sales Dashboard project!
 Your interest and feedback are invaluable to me.
 I greatly appreciate your interest.
 Feel free to reach out for any questions or suggestions about this project.
-I'm open to discussions and eager to assist.
-Connect with me on <a href="https://www.linkedin.com/in/sanidhya-mitra">LinkedIn | Sanidhya Mitra</a> <br>
+I'm open to discussions and eager to assist. <br>
+    🌐 Connect with me on <a href="https://www.linkedin.com/in/sanidhya-mitra">LinkedIn | Sanidhya Mitra</a> <br>
 Don't forget to follow and star ⭐ the repository if you find it valuable.
 </div>